-- Beginning seven business days before Election Day, we may remove the ballots from the signature-verified envelopes and prepare them to be machine-read; however, we may not access or release a vote count until the polls have closed on election night. - o For the November 3, 2020 Presidential General Election, Assembly Bill 860 permits any jurisdiction having the necessary computer capability may start to process vote by mail ballots on the 29th day before the election.
-Processing vote by mail ballots includes opening vote by mail ballot return envelopes, removing ballots, duplicating any damaged ballots, and preparing the ballots to be machine read, or machine reading them, including processing write-in votes so that they can be tallied by the machine, but under no circumstances may a vote count be accessed or released until 8 p.m. on the day of the election.
-All other jurisdictions shall start to process vote by mail ballots at 5 p.m. on the day before the election. - Envelopes are placed flat, signature side down, and ballots are removed one at a time. - Ballots are separated from the bar-coded envelopes, so the voter is no longer identifiable. - Staff manually reviews ballots for initials, signatures, and those damaged that cannot be scanned. - Damaged ballots are duplicated by management and ROV employees. - "Clean" ballots are staged for ballot scanning and ballot resolution.
+- Beginning 29 days before Election Day, we may remove the ballots from the signature-verified envelopes and prepare them to be machine-read; however, we may not access or release a vote count until the polls have closed on election night. - Ballots are separated from the bar-coded envelopes, so the voter is no longer identifiable. - Staff manually reviews ballots for initials, signatures, and those damaged that cannot be scanned. - Damaged ballots are duplicated by ROV employees. - Ballots ready to be scanned are staged for ballot scanning and ballot resolution.